 Ensure that information for identification is from a multi-method approach and is based on observation in a range of authentic settings and through talking with learners, rather than just on formal assessment tasks.

-Ensure that identification methods are responsive to the many potential areas of giftedness and talent.
+Ensure that identification methods are responsive to the many potential areas of giftedness.

 Provide staff with any professional development they need to create and implement the identification processes.